-As at December 31, 2015, the Power Workers' Union (PWU) represented approximately 5,300 OPG regular employees or approximately 57 percent of OPG's regular workforce.
+As at December 31, 2016, the Power Workers' Union (PWU) represented approximately 5,070 OPG regular employees or approximately 55 percent of OPG's regular workforce.
 The previous collective agreement between OPG and the PWU expired on March 31, 2015.
 In May 2015, the parties agreed to renew the collective agreement for a three-year term, expiring on March 31, 2018.
-The changes to the collective agreement include increases to employee pension plan contributions in each year of the agreement.
+The changes to the collective agreement included increases to employee pension plan contributions in each year of the agreement.

-As at December 31, 2015, the Society of Energy Professionals (The Society) represented approximately 2,950 OPG employees or approximately 32 percent of OPG's regular workforce.
-The governing collective agreement between OPG and The Society expired on December 31, 2015.
+As at December 31, 2016, The Society of Energy Professionals (The Society) represented approximately 3,140 OPG employees or approximately 34 percent of OPG's regular workforce.
+The previous collective agreement between OPG and The Society expired on December 31, 2015.
 In November 2015, the parties agreed to renew the collective agreement for a three-year term, expiring on December 31, 2018.
-The changes to the collective agreement include increases to employee pension plan contributions in each of the first two years of the agreement.
+The changes to the collective agreement included increases to employee pension plan contributions in each of the first two years of the agreement.

-The changes to both collective agreements will provide existing employees with lump sum payments for each of the first two years of the contract and eligibility to annually receive shares in Hydro One Inc. (Hydro One) for up to 15 years starting in year three of the contract, as long as these employees continue to make contributions to the OPG pension plan.
-The contract term was conditional on the initial public offering of Hydro One shares, which occurred in November 2015.
+The changes to both collective agreements provide existing employees with lump-sum payments for each of the first two years of the contract and eligibility to annually receive shares in Hydro One for up to 15 years starting in year three of the contract, as long as these employees continue to make contributions to the OPG pension plan and have less than 35 years of pensionable service.